 Please note, accreditation is optional.
 It is by no means compulsory, or a prerequisite for taking the course.
 Degree requirements vary based on the position you pursue and the area in which you reside or work.
 Should you wish to opt for accreditation and the diploma, full details and directions will be given at the end of the course.

 Therapeutic Art: Part 2 - Art and colouring for adults is the second in the series of my Therapeutic Art courses.
 It's packed full of wonderful activities, all of which are incredibly beneficial for adults of all ages and all walks of life.
 Art and colouring is much more than just extremely fun to do, it’s also a substantially effective way of de-stressing.
-Art and colouring also helps increase focus and concentration.
+Art and colouring as well as many other forms of arts therapy, helps increase focus and concentration.